forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **189. Rotate Array**: Given an array, rotate the array to the right by k steps, where k is non-negative.

 Approach 1: Similar to the solution of "151.
 Reverse Words in a String".
-Reverse the whole "string" and then reverse each "word" (as for this problem, there are 2 words).
+Reverse the whole "string" and then reverse each "word" (as for this problem, there are 2 words: left and right parts).

 Approach 2:
 For example: [1,2,3,4,5,6], k=2